valtimo-platform/valtimo-documentation/release-notes/major12/12.2.0/valtimo-frontend-libraries.md

   columns, and for selecting the default value for Form.io components inside the form builder.
 The latter is available under a Valtimo tab in configuration modals for each Form.io component.

-* **Open Zaak plugin supports new properties for creating a zaak**

-  The Open Zaak plugin now allows users to configure the following optional properties when creating a zaak
-  - Description
-  - Planned end date
-  - Final delivery data

 ## Bugfixes

 The following bugs were fixed: